The Ebb & Flow: A Loved One Gone

 When Last We Spoke

-Earlier this year my husband and I relocated back to our home state of Ohio.
+Earlier in 2019 my husband and I relocated back to our home state of Ohio.
 When we shared the news with Hollie and invited her to move with us, she decided to stay in New Mexico.
 Just a few days before we moved, she joined us at the house for pizza.
 She also took quite a few pantry items off of our hands so that we did not need to move them – basically, she went shopping at Mom’s.
 It was a bittersweet goodbye because we really did not know when next we would see one another.

 A couple months later my sister and I flew down to New Mexico to meet the movers as they packed up the house and loaded the truck.
 While we were there, we were able to meet Hollie for a meal.
 It was sweet but way too brief.
 She looked well and we shared much good conversation and lots of laughs.
 This was the last time I saw Hollie and hugged her.